correctness-workshop/2023/index.md

 ---
 ###  <a class="anchor" name="proceedings"> Proceedings </a>

-We expect the proceedings will be archived in IEEE Xplore.
+The proceedings will be archived by ACM.

 ---
 ### <a class="anchor" name="dates"> Important Dates </a>